tprasadtp/ubuntu-post-install/README.md

 #### Delete log file
 A log file is generated containing all the output generated by the apt and other commands and contain generic information and errors .
-* This task will delete the log file.
+* This task will delete the log file `after-effects.log`.
-* Log file is located in the directory `minchu-logs` in folder which you ran thin script.
+* Log file is located in the directory `after-effects-logs` in folder which you ran thin script.
 * Sometimes errors might not be written to log file but displayed on screen and vice-versa.
-* Please verify that everything went okay by Checking the log file.
+* Please verify that everything went okay by checking the log file.

 ## How to use this?
 * Install Your choice of Ubuntu/Derivative as you would( If you wish to automate that too, you can use preseed.cfg file)
+* Without Git
   * Download this repository `wget https://github.com/tprasadtp/ubuntu-post-install/archive/master.zip`
-* Unzip this file
+  * Unzip this file `unzip master.zip -d ubuntu-post-install`
-* change your current directory to the extracted folder
+  * Change your current directory to the extracted folder `cd ubuntu-post-install-master`
+* With Git
+  * If you already have git on your system you can use `git clone --depth 1 https://github.com/tprasadtp/ubuntu-post-install.git && cd ubuntu-post-install`

 * Run the script as root `sudo ./after-effects`
   > It is essential to run this script as root since most actions performed by the script require root privileges.
 However if you are running this in a docker container, you probably are root and its possible that you might be missing `sudo` as well.
 So In that case just run it as `./after-effects`

 ## Screenshots
 ![Details](/screenshots/details.png)